Mario Brega

 Mario Brega (25 March 1923 – 23 July 1994) was an Italian character actor.
 His heavy build meant that he regularly portrayed a thug in his films, particularly earlier in his career in westerns.
 Later in his career, however, he featured in numerous Italian comedy films.
 Brega stood at 6 ft 4 in and well over 250 lb at his heaviest but after the 1960s slimmed down significantly.

 Biography

 Brega was born in Rome.
 He was a butcher before he drifted into acting, where his heavy physique ensured him a plethora of character roles.
 Debuting with director Dino Risi, he then played some minor roles in Sergio Leone's Spaghetti Western movies: A Fistful of Dollars, as Chico; For a Few Dollars More, as Niño; The Good, the Bad and the Ugly as Corporal Wallace; and also as a gangster in Once Upon a Time in America.
 He appeared in many other Spaghetti Westerns, including Death Rides a Horse, The Great Silence, and My Name is Nobody.
 Later in his career he had comical roles with director Carlo Verdone, such as in Un sacco bello and Talcum Powder.

-He died of heart attack in Rome in 1994.
+He died of a heart attack in Rome in 1994.